-Experts agree that a good rule of thumb for total undergraduate borrowing is to only borrow what you expert to earn your first year after graduation.
-The student loan payment should be limited to 8-10 percent of the gross monthly income.
+If you decide to pursue student loans, borrow only what you need.
+Most experts agree that a good rule of thumb for total undergraduate borrowing is to limit your loans to what you expect to earn your first year after graduation.
+The student loan payment should be limited to 8-10 percent of your gross monthly income.

-It’s also important to ask the question if the money you borrow is worth its return on investment (ROI).
-Incurring $200,000 in debt for a career that pays $40,000 a year would be a bad ROI.
+It’s also important to ask yourself if the money you borrow is worth its return on investment (ROI).
+For example, incurring $200,000 in student loan debt for a career that pays an average of $40,000 yearly would not be considered a good ROI.

-If you aren’t sure of the starting salary for a particular career, check the Bureau of Labor Statistics Occupational Outlook Handbook for information and statistics related to its growth potential and projected need, and find the average starting salary for any particular degree.
+If you aren’t sure of the starting salary for a particular profession, check the Bureau of Labor Statistics Occupational Outlook Handbook.
+You’ll also find information on the growth potential in various careers and projections for future hiring needs.

 How a student loan works depends on the type of loan and who the lender is.
 If you borrow money from the government or a private lender to pay for college tuition and other educational costs, you must repay the loan with interest.